Latency Adjustable Transformer Encoder for Language Understanding: Proposed Method

 \subsection{Proposed Architecture}

-According to the discussion in Section \ref{FLOP_Analysis}, almost all latency due to the FLOPs occur in the encoder layers.
+According to the discussion in Section \ref{FLOP_Analysis}, attention and feed-forward layers are major contributes of the total latency.
 In addition, according to the observation in Section \ref{ACC_Section}, the word-vector contribution in the encoder decreases at later layers.
 Based on these observations, this Section proposes the details of the proposed architecture.

-The proposed method is applied to the BERT\textsubscript{base} model for explanation and evaluation.
-The proposed architecture is the same as the original BERT with a modified multi-head self-attention layer.
+In proposed architecture, the orginal BERT self-attention layer is modified with suggested self-attention layer.
 Fig.~\ref{fig_ATT} illustrates the proposed multi-head self-attention layer.
 The proposed architecture adds the Sort and Eliminate layers in the middle of the original BERT multi-head self-attention layer.
 The Sort layer sorts the input context according to the computed layer Score Vector.
 The Eliminate layer eliminates a fraction of the sorted context with lower scores according to the Elimination-Rate ($\alpha_{ER}$).

 $\alpha_{ER}$ is a hyper-parameter vector that sets the fraction of word-vectors that is eliminated in each encoder layer.
 For layer $l$, $\alpha_{ER}^l$ is the word-vector Elimination Rate obtained from the pre-computed Elimination-Profile ($\alpha_{EP}$) vector and a pre-specified Speedup-Coefficient hyper-parameter ($\alpha_{SC}$). $\alpha_{SC}$ adjusts the trade-off between accuracy and speed in fine-tuning and offline-tuning phases.